linux-automation/meta-lxatac/README.md

 ##### The TAC disconnects during fastboot

-This can happen when the watchdog timer is set up in the Barebox bootloader loaded into RAM via `dfu-util`.
+This can happen when the watchdog timer is set up in the barebox bootloader loaded into RAM via `dfu-util`.
-To prevent the TAC from rebooting during fastboot connect to the Barebox console via the debug UART adapter / the USB console provided by Barebox and execute `wd -x` on the shell.
+To prevent the TAC from rebooting during fastboot connect to the barebox console via the debug UART adapter / the USB console provided by barebox and execute `wd -x` on the shell.
 E.g.:

     barebox@Linux Automation Test Automation Controller (TAC):/ wd -x